Becoming Pasture for Life certified

 Certification and inspection

-Once the application stage has been completed, it is handed over to OF&G. They will liaise with the certified Pasture for Life businesses, (whether they are organic or not), and will make the arrangements for any inspections.
+Once the application stage has been completed, and if applicable, the Tri-Annual agreement form has been signed and returned to the PFLA office, OF&G will be instructed to arrange an audit.
+They will liaise with the Pasture for Life business, whether they are organic or not, and will make arrangements for any inspections.
+They will also, with the PFLA, deal with any issues that may arise.

 What does it cost to become certified Pasture for Life?